uribarri/CS_Coursework/6-042j-fall-2010/LectureNotes.md

 for $0 \leq p \leq 1$.

 Example given with $n$ components, $k$ failures, probability of failure of a single component $p$.

+### From the reading
+Emphasize: random variables are *FUNCTIONS*.
+This is probably why the nomenclature surrounding them has always been a bit confusing to me.

+Indicator random variables and events are interchangeable: they both partition the sample space into points inside $E$, and points outside.
+An equation or inequality involving a general random variable is also an event.

+Two events are independent iff their indicator variables are independent.

+I'm looking forward to encountering randomized algorithms in `6.006`.
+This will help explain to me what all the fuss is over random number generators.

+The entropy function $H(\alpha) = \alpha \log(1/\alpha) + (1-\alpha) \log(1/(1-\alpha))$.
+Strange that I should have just computed that without knowing that it had a name...though I suspected as much given it was so simple.
+No way I could be the first.